-We’ve put together this downloadable guide (3.15 MB) with all you need to know before boarding the plane.
+We’ve put together this free downloadable guide (3.15 MB) with all you need to know before boarding the plane.
 You can also read it by making your way through the pages below.
+The guide was produced in collaboration with The Ministry of Foreign Affairs and Trade (Consular Division).

 Join today and get instant access to all test results and research.